-DenominatorMid-year resident population for the same calendar year, adjusted to rate per 100,000.
+DenominatorMid-year resident population for the same calendar year in a specified time period.

 State Target: Healthy Alaskans 2020 Target: 54.8 per 100,000 population

 How Are We Doing?In 2017, Alaskans had an unintentional injury mortality rate of 63.0 per 100,000, exceeding the Healthy Alaskans 2020 goal of 54.8 per 100,000.
 The rate for Alaska Native people was twice as high at 136.3 per 100,000.